wayneSu33/Efficient-QUBO-based-molecular-screening-for-electrolyte-additives-in-lithium-ion-batteries/README.md

 <h2 id="Folders">Folders</h2>

-- **Clustering and Training**: The code file and dataset for data clustering and model training.
+- **Clustering and Training**: The code file and dataset for data clustering, model training and group contribution method (GCM) performed by DFT calculation.
+All the lowest unoccupied molecular orbital(LUMO) and chemical hardness values in the dataset are calculated using density functional theory(DFT) simulation and expressed in the unit of Hartree.
-- **Solvers and results**: Code files for exhaustive Search and genetic algorithm (GA) to find the optimal solution of the trained model.
+- **Solvers and results**: Code files for exhaustive Search and genetic algorithm(GA) to find the optimal solution of the trained model.
 Because Digital Annealer(DA) is the commercial solver, we provide the code to convert the QUBO model to .josn format for DA and the solutions we received from the DA server.
 As an alternative approach for solving the QUBO model, we employ simulated annealing (SA) implemented in the Python package “dwave-neal”.

 <h2 id="Dependencies">Dependencies</h2>